fredgj/typesys/README.rst

 Intro
 -----

-Typesys is a module that is meant to make it more easy to manange types.
+Typesys is a module that is meant to make it more easy to manage types.
 It contains three decorators; type_hints, type_corrector, and return_type.

 The type_hints decorator lets the user specify what the arguements of